jeluard/hipo/README.md

   el)
 ```

-Interpretation can be forced by providing `:force-interpretation true` in the option map.
+Interpretation can be forced by providing `:force-interpretation? true` in the option map.

 Attributes defined via a function (as opposed to literal maps) must be annotated with `^:attrs`.
 This allows for simpler generated code as a function in second place can denote either attributes or a child node.